giuliocrp/giuliocrp.github.io/_portfolio/portfolio-3.md

 During my internship, I focused on improving the terrain mesh generation process for urban energy simulations as part of the **Exa-MA**[^1] project at **Cemosis**[^2].
 The goal was to optimize the 3D geometric reconstruction of urban landscapes by generating constrained triangulated meshes aligned with contour lines, reducing unnecessary complexity in flat areas.

-# Exa-MA WP1 - Terrain Mesh Generation Internship

-## Objective
-During my internship, I focused on improving the terrain mesh generation process for urban energy simulations as part of the **Exa-MA**[^1] project at **Cemosis**[^2].
-The goal was to optimize the 3D geometric reconstruction of urban landscapes by generating constrained triangulated meshes aligned with contour lines, reducing unnecessary complexity in flat areas.

 ## Key Components

 ### 1. Terrain Mesh Generation